 The Doctor of Physical Therapy (DPT) program provides students with a comprehensive preparation for providing physical therapy services.
 The curriculum provides students with both a depth and breadth of knowledge, skills and professional behaviors necessary for excellence in physical therapy practice.
 The DPT curriculum requires 10 semesters of full-time course work over the course of 3.5 calendar years.
 The DPT program is considered a "lock step" curriculum, meaning that the courses are taken in a specific sequence meant to build each students' knowledge and skill.
-A part-time option is available on a limited basis; however, there is not an evening option.

 Transitional Doctorate of Physical Therapy (tDPT) Curriculum

 Admission requests are no longer being accepted for the tDPT Program.